ctx/ws-session/README.md

 $SELTAG
 ```

-To use the tests (make test) you have to set the variable DEFAULT_TAG in the file session.rc to the tag you want to run the tests from.
+To use the tests (make test) you have to set the variable DEFAULTTAG in the file session.rc to the tag you want to run the tests from.

 window manager support
 ----------------------